 While some allow foreigners to simply purchase visas on arrival, others require wads of paperwork, photos and up to a week to issue the required stamp.

 “One of the major concerns of the industry, as well as visitors, is the difficulty of obtaining visas, a series of widely differing regulations and information needs for visas,” ASEAN’s strategic plan states.

-It is a view shared by Stuart McDonald, who runs an online travel forum for Southeast Asia.
+It is a view shared by Stuart McDonald, who runs an online travel blog for Southeast Asia.

 “One of the most common questions that we see on travelfish.org is people asking visa questions: What kind of visa can I get.
 How long is it valid for.
 What does it cost.,” said the Australian who travels extensively in Asia.